-Nord Stream transports natural gas from Russia to Europe and covers the annual energy needs of 26 million households.
+Nord Stream transports natural gas from Russia to Europe.

-Together, the two Nord Stream pipeline strings can transport up to 55 billion cubic metres of gas per year from Russia to Europe – enough to meet the energy needs of more than 26 million European households.
+The construction works started in April 2010.
+The first gas flowed from Vyborg in Russia to Lubmin on the coast of Mecklenburg-Western Pomerania in November 2011.
+Together, the two Nord Stream pipeline strings can transport up to 55 billion cubic metres of gas per year from Russia to Europe.

 Focus on the environment

 Nord Stream AG has invested over 100 million euros to assess and minimise the environmental impact of the pipeline.
-Geophysical surveys of the seabed were carried out over a distance of more than 40,000 kilometres.
 The company’s environmental and socio-economic monitoring programme has assessed the impact of the pipelines on water and air quality, birds, fish and marine mammal behaviour, as well as on fisheries development, shipping and cultural assets.